Guide to the KY Bourbon Trail: Perfect 3-Day Itinerary

 Stay with Bourbon Barrel Cottages in Lawrenceburg, KY

 Our luxury cottages in Lawrenceburg, KY come with a variety of amenities and are the perfect spot to unwind or recharge after a thrilling day touring the distilleries.
-For large parties, we also offer our spacious main house rental that accommodates up to 20 guests.
+For large parties, we also offer our spacious main house rental that sleeps up to 16 guests.
 Your home away from home awaits at Bourbon Barrel Cottages.

 Why You’ll Love Us: